- Pro Video

 In the future, we can expect the capabilities of optical flow to be extended to deliver even greater autonomy, hopefully bringing forth such features as obstacle avoidance.

 Telemetry is data about your flight—speed, altitude, battery voltage, etc. This can be viewed in several ways.
 The old-school way is via a display on the transmitter.
-In some cases, the telemetry will operate on its own radio system (900MHz ISM is common for this purpose), so a transmitter with a dedicated telemetry receiver or the ability to install one is required.
+In some cases, the telemetry will operate on its own radio system with a unique frequency, so a transmitter with a dedicated telemetry receiver or the ability to install one is required.
 More recent is OSD (on-screen display), an addition to FPV that superimposes the data over the video feed from the flight camera.
 In this case, an OSD module is required, through which the video feed will pass after leaving the camera, and before arriving at the video transmitter.

 A video image with OSD telemetry data superimposed